danbev/learning-ai/fundamentals/llama.cpp/README.md

 ```
 This looks much better, instead of almost 3 hours it took a little over an hour
 (but also keep in mind that my last attempt without a GPU was using a quantized
-model so this is not a far comparison) to fine-tune.
+model so this is not a fair comparison) to fine-tune.

 Now, lets try to use this to predict the next word in a sentence.
 First lets
 see what the base model alone predicts: